pierrehogenhaug/transport_survey_rag/README.md

 # Danish National Travel Survey RAG App

 A Retrieval-Augmented Generation (RAG) application built to help answer questions about the Danish National Travel Survey (TU).
-The app retrieves, processes, and indexes the TU documentation, and lets users query all data found on the TU website (\url{https://www.man.dtu.dk/myndighedsbetjening/transportvaneundersoegelsen-tu-}) quickly and intuitively.
-If the app is still active: \url{https://transportsurveyrag.streamlit.app/}.
 ---
+The app retrieves, processes, and indexes the TU documentation, and lets users query all data found on the [TU website](https://www.man.dtu.dk/myndighedsbetjening/transportvaneundersoegelsen-tu-) quickly and intuitively.
+If the app is still active: [https://transportsurveyrag.streamlit.app/](https://transportsurveyrag.streamlit.app/).

 ## Overview